A crisis is often a call to personal growth and development, which our deeper nature wants us to work with, to find a new path through life.

-NO NEW PATIENTS UNTIL SEPTEMBER/OCTOBER 2021.
+NO NEW PATIENTS UNTIL JANUARY 2022.
 ENQUIRIES WELCOME

 I am a graduate of the Research and Training Centre in Depth Psychology according to C G Jung and Marie-Louise von Franz in Zürich, Switzerland, and also of the Guild of Analytical Psychologists in London.
 I am a senior analyst and a member of the Association of Jungian Analysts in London.
 Additionally, I’m a training analyst with the C G Jung Institute, Switzerland.
 Behind me in this picture is the stone that Jung carved.
 It stands in his garden at Bollingen where he built his Tower, his place of retreat, on the edge of Lake Zurich.
 Jung carved in Latin on the stone: “In remembrance of his seventy-fifth birthday C G Jung made and placed this here as a thanks offering in 1950.”
 A thankfulness, no doubt, for a life lived to the utmost, both inspiring and inspired.
 At Bollingen he created space to write, and absorb the quietness of nature and the movement of water that he loved.
 I like to think that he meditated on his dreams and that inspirations came to him here.

 The Tower is a magical place and we all have a symbolic ‘Tower’ within ourselves.
 In my inner tower, I contemplate and from this bring my inner images into the written form and prepare articles and just lately, a book.
 In such an inner place we can all reflect on our experiences and dreams to deepen and widen self knowledge and find personal connections to the inner and outer world through the interesting, and sometimes marvellous, images that come from the unconscious in the form of dreams.
 These point to the rhythm and inner voice that urges us to follow it.